Entanglement Routing Based on Fidelity Curves: Relation to previous works, Limitations, and Future directions

-With the increasing number of work on entanglement distribution and different models considered, it is useful to list some previous models that can be addressed using our approach and models that cannot.
-Our methodology can be seen as a generalization of previous methods that search for the best path between a set of nodes that optimize one or multiple discrete parameters~\cite{sarasantos,Bugalho2021,PhysRevA.100.052333,Pirandola2019,Bauml2020}.
-However, the proposed algorithm cannot be used to find the combination of paths that maximizes the entanglement distribution rate from a source to a target \cite{chakraborty2020entanglement,Bauml2020,Pirandola2019} using multi-paths.
-Multi-path routing is often addressed using a linear programming formulation and it provides several advantages \cite{Pirandola2019, dai2020optimal, chakraborty2020entanglement, Bauml2020}; not only it allows to address multi-path routing, but one can also apply it to the scenario of multiple-sources to multiple-targets.
-Unfortunately, to the best of our knowledge, our problem cannot be formulated as a linear programming one, and that is the biggest drawback of using linear programming for entanglement routing: the amount of detail one can add becomes restricted by the need of formulating the problem as a linear optimization one.
-Nevertheless, in our approach one can add as much detail as needed, provided that one can still define monotonic and isotonic routing metrics.
-An interesting way to merge these two directions would be to reformulate our work as non-linear programming problem.
+With the surge of research on entanglement distribution and the wide range of models being considered, it is valuable to identify models that can be addressed using the proposed approach, which can be interpreted as a generalization of previous methods for single and multi-objective optimization.
+It evolves from discrete variables that seek the best path between a source and a set of nodes, to one based on continuous variables \cite{sarasantos2023, Bugalho2023, Pirandola2019, Bauml2020}.
+However, it is important to note the limitations of the proposed algorithm.
+It cannot be used to find the combination of paths that maximizes the entanglement distribution rate from a source to a target \cite{chakraborty2020entanglement, Bauml2020, Pirandola2019} using multi-paths.
+Multi-path routing is often addressed using a linear programming formulation, which provides several advantages \cite{Pirandola2019, chakraborty2020entanglement, Bauml2020}.
+It allows multi-path routing, and can also be applied to scenarios involving multiple sources and multiple targets.
+Unfortunately, to the best of our knowledge, our problem cannot be formulated as a linear programming one.
+This represents the biggest drawback of using linear programming for entanglement routing: the amount of detail one can add becomes restricted by the need to formulate the problem as a linear optimization.
+Nevertheless, the proposed approach allows for the addition of as much detail as needed, provided that monotonic and isotonic routing metrics can still be defined.
+An interesting way to merge these two directions would be to reformulate this work as a non-linear programming problem.
+In its present form, the proposed technique cannot be used for entanglement distribution flow models considering non-deterministic swapping protocols because in that case the distribution rate will depend on the swapping order \cite{ghaderibaneh2022efficient}, making the problem considerably harder.
+Nevertheless, the proposed approach remains an extremely versatile tool that can be used in combination with relatively complex quantum network models.